Can we talk about Crock Pot Stuffing? Or do you call it Crock Pot Dressing?

 Either way, it’s a staple at any Thanksgiving meal.
 There are so many options out there, but it’s basically just crusty bread that is smothered in tasty seasonings then baked to perfection.

 But wait – if your oven is pre-occupied with a large turkey, when will that stuffing make it’s way in there?

 I love this Crock Pot Sausage Stuffing recipe because it not only tastes amazing, but it frees up your oven and gives you the ability to spend your attention on more important matters – friends and family.

 This Crockpot Stuffing has all the classics in there – celery, onion, mushrooms… but I added some sage sausage to give it just a little bit more of a smokey spice.

 I used about 1 1/2 large french breads from the bakery section.
 I cut them into small cubes.
 It’s best if the bread is dried out.
 So leave the bread cubes out overnight, or toss them in the oven at a really low temperature (225* should work) for about an hour or so to dry them out.

 Brown some sausage (do NOT use maple sausage).
-I find that just a regular ground sausage works best.
+I find that just a regular ground sausage or a sage flavored ground sausage works best.

 Saute all the onion, celery and mushrooms in a large skillet.